prantlf/nettime/README.md

   -h, --help                output usage information

 The default output format is "text" and time unit "ms".
-Other options are compatible with curl.
+Other options are compatible with [curl].
 Timings are printed to the standard output.
 ```

 ## Programmatic usage